aimms/documentation/datalink/readandwrite.rst

 DataProvider

-    This is :red:`mandatory`.
+    This is **mandatory**.
 The string represents that absolute path to the executable code of the provider (on windows, the dll file).
-Instead of having to fill this in, each provider has a parameter "DataLink" containg the right value.
+Instead of having to fill this in, each provider has a parameter "DataLink" containing the right value.
 So we choose a provider by defining this as :token:`csvprov::DataLink` or :token:`xlsprov::DataLink`.

 MissingValues